AusterweilLab/MPBNP/README.md

 #### Python 2.7 ####

-Python is pre-installed on all Apple computers.
+Although Python is pre-installed on all Apple computers, we recommend obtaining the latest Python 2.7 from Python's official website.
+The latest Python 2.7 contains the pip tool, which makes the installation of Python packages much easier.

 #### Numpy, scipy, and pyopencl ####

-Both *numpy* and *scipy* are pre-installed on Apple computers upgraded to Mac OSX 10.10.
-To determine if *numpy* or *scipy* is installed on computers with earlier versions of Mac OSX, open a terminal window and type `python` at the command prompt.
-Then, try `import numpy` and `import numpy` - if any of these import commands produces an error, then the corresponding package is NOT installed on your computer.

-The recommended method for installing numpy, scipy and pyopencl is via [Macports](https://www.macports.org/).
-Please visit Macport's website for instructions on how to install it and obtain these packages.
+The recommended method for installing numpy, scipy and pyopencl is via the pip tool that comes with the latest Python 2.7 downloaded from Python's official website.
+Simply open a terminal window, and then type `pip install numpy`, `pip install scipy` and `pip install pyopencl` to install these packages.

-You may also follow the [installation tutorial provided by PyOpenCL](http://wiki.tiker.net/PyOpenCL/Installation/Mac) if Macports looks too complicated to set up.

 After these packages are installed, you should be all set.